 Tests & Procedures to Diagnose Appendicitis

 Diagnosing appendicitis can be hard as it shares symptoms similar to other ailments like gastritis, gallbladder problems, urinary tract infections, and ovary problems.
 Moreover, not everybody’s appendix is in the same place.
-It may be located behind the colon, liver or in the pelvis.
+It may be located behind the colon, liver, or pelvis.

 To help diagnose appendicitis, the doctors will take the history of your symptoms and perform a thorough physical examination.
 Your urgent care doctor may apply gentle pressure on the painful area.
 If the pain gets worse after gently pressing on the abdomen over the area of tenderness, it may signal that the adjacent peritoneum is inflamed.